Supercolony-net/Grant-Milestone-Delivery/deliveries/openbrush_follow_up-milestone_1.md

 we found out that sub-contracts from the `delegator` example take a lot of space in comparison to other simple contracts.
 We investigated that point and found  out the reason in `workspace`.
-We created [that report](https://github.com/paritytech/ink/pull/1054) and later created a fixed one in [`cargo-contract`](https://github.com/paritytech/cargo-contract/pull/378).
+We created [that report](https://github.com/paritytech/ink/pull/1054) and later created the fix in [`cargo-contract`](https://github.com/paritytech/cargo-contract/pull/378).

 During debugging of `#[inline]` methods we figured out that applying of `-Clinker-plugin-lto` flag during compilation reduces the size of the contract.
-For small contracts, it is ~200 bytes, for big one ~900 bytes.
+For small contracts, it is ~200 bytes, for big ~900 bytes.
 We heve done [PR](https://github.com/paritytech/cargo-contract/pull/358) in the `cargo-contract` repository with that fix.

 During analyzing of the dispatching WASM blob, we explored that `scale:::Decode` is not optimally implemented for `AccountId`(and for all arrays like `[u8; N]` structures).
 We heve done a [change](https://github.com/paritytech/ink/pull/1016) in ink! repository([report](https://github.com/paritytech/ink/pull/1016#issuecomment-970425793)).
-But later we implemented some changes in [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec/pull/299).
+But later we implemented that change in [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec/pull/299).
 It also [improved the performance](https://github.com/paritytech/parity-scale-codec/pull/299#issuecomment-974819024) during runtime for all WASM-based code(so it also improved some stuff in `substrate`).